 I’ve always been a little sceptical of devices that cram several functions into one such as multifunction printers.
-The way I saw it, if the one part fails, the whole device is then practically useless.
+The way I saw it, if one part fails, the whole device is then practically useless.
 I figured you’re better off having individual items that do their own tasks so that you simply replace one cheaper item instead of a whole device because one part of it isn’t working.
-If I needed it, I would have preferred to have had a printer and a separate scanner, and this is generally how I’d explain things in my old nine to five job.
+If I needed it, I would have preferred to have had a printer and a separate scanner, and this is generally how I’d explain things in my old nine-to-five job.
 The Creative SXFI Air Gamer Hybrid Headset is an interesting one, in that it does exactly what I used to avoid – it serves more than one purpose.

 What do I mean by that?
 It’s just a headset.
 Well, yes.
 Yes, it is, but it’s also so much more, hence the hybrid.
 The first, and probably most noticeable aspect of things is that it has several different audio inputs; USB-C, the standard 3.5mm headset pin, Bluetooth 5.0, and finally, you can plug in a micro SD card and use it as its own media player.
 That’s right.
 Fill up a memory card with music, and you won’t need another device to play your favourite tunes.
 Each audio input serves its own particular purpose, depending on what you’re trying to achieve.